List of Sex and the City characters: Jack Berger

 Jack Berger (Ron Livingston) is Carrie's intellectual counterpart, a sardonic humorist writer.
 Hailing from Downer's Grove, Carrie first meets him when he walks into a meeting between her and her publisher.
-Theirs is a relationship of witty banter and common thoughts, and honesty.
 Berger's advice to Miranda when she questions the lack of a phone call after a first date, "He's just not that into you," became a pop culture catchphrase.
 Berger's and Carrie's relationship is then strained by their career issues; a book deal of his falls through just as her columns are being published as worldwide success in book form.
 He memorably breaks up with her on a Post-It: "I'm Sorry.
 I Can't.
 Don't Hate Me—".
 They never met again.

 Aleksandr Petrovsky

 Aleksandr Petrovsky (Mikhail Baryshnikov), referred to by Carrie occasionally as "The Russian" or "My Lover" is a famous and divorced conceptual artist who becomes Carrie's lover in the final season.
 He sweeps her off her feet with huge, romantic gestures, beautiful gifts and shows her the foreign pockets of New York that she has never seen before.
 Her relationship with him brings up all sorts of questions in Carrie's mind about finding love past "a certain age" and whether or not she wants to settle down as a family woman.
 When he's preparing to return to Paris for a solo exhibit he invites Carrie to come live with him, which, after several deliberations (and one fight) with her friends, she does.
 While in Paris, Carrie does much sightseeing alone and starts to feel the loneliness of Petrovsky's neglect.
 After spending so much time on her own, she realizes that he will never reciprocate the level of emotional involvement that she offers because his career will always come first.
 They break up after he accidentally slaps her in the face.
 She comes back to New York with Big who went to find her after her friends encouraged him to "go get our girl".

 Casting Baryshnikov as Petrovsky was noteworthy because in real life, Candace Bushnell, the author on whom Bradshaw is based, married real-life ballet dancer Charles Askegard of the New York City Ballet.